blake-budd1/pySetup/README.md

 TODO:
   - post the control to the front end if pause or play
   - poll the front end api/control to get the front end controller and place into remote.txt file
+  - Create an bash script to run through all necesssary installs